awish44/UFOs_JavaScript/README.md

 # UFOs_JavaScript
-Program that creates a table dynamically based upon a provided dataset based and allows users to filter the table for a specific date.
+Program that creates a table dynamically based upon a provided dataset and allows users to filter the table for a specific date.
 Leveraging different languages: JavaScript, D3.ks, HTML, & CSS.

 **See below for links to work:**
 * [JavaScript](static/js/app.js)